 Bonds are long-term investment instruments providing assured returns, and play a key role in portfolio diversification.
-These are relatively risk free.
+These are relatively risk-free.
 Bonds, however, have some disadvantages, like providing lower returns as compared to stock investments and the returns being vulnerable to inflation-related risks.
 What’s more, bonds are not as liquid as stocks.
 This means that you can find it difficult to sell it – at the preferred price – before maturity.

 Assess the risks:

 To invest in bonds with minimal risks, you must see the credit rating of a company.
 For instance, companies with ‘AAA’ ratings by credit rating agencies can be trustworthy.
 Higher ratings imply that the company has relatively lower risk of reneging on its credit obligations.
-You should also analyse if there are any call risks, or scenarios where the companies retract their bonds due to negative market factors.
+You should also analyze if there are any call risks, or scenarios where the companies retract their bonds due to negative market factors.

 Consider your investment objective: